 The Temporary Staffing Service is a one-stop shop for managers with a temporary staffing need, providing a rapid and efficient service to fill vacancies with the right people.

 UoB students working on temporary/casual assignments.
-Students can apply to work via the TSS, subject to the following restrictions: Undergraduate students are advised to not work more than 15 hours per week in term-time: Undergraduate student hours (PDF, 284kB).
+Undergraduate students are advised to not work more than 15 hours per week in term-time.
 International students who hold a Tier 4 student visa to study in the UK are subject to working restrictions imposed by the UKVI (UK Visas & Immigration).
 The permission to work, or lack thereof, is evident on the student’s visa vignette in their passport or on their Biometric Residence Permit (BRP) card.
 The TSS will assess all students right to work and document it appropriately.
 Students will not become eligible for assignments that would permit working beyond their UKVI permission.
 More information on Tier 4 working is available here.

 Please contact email@example.com if you have any questions about pay or holiday.
 The University Advance Payment Policy (Office document, 16kB)explains the process for considering emergency payments.